Vietnam

 - All local conducted tours, city tours, and entrance fees for tours

-- English speaking tour guides
+- English-speaking tour guides

 - Water and snacks during the tours

-- Rental Bike
+- Rental bike

 - Overnight stay (incl. breakfast) in a double room at a hotel in center of Hanoi

-- Guided tour through Hanoi
+- Guided city tour through Hanoi

 - Lunch as described in itinerary

-- Support vehicle with air-condition
+- Support vehicle with air-conditioning

 - Bottled water

-- English speaking tour guide
+- English-speaking tour guide

 - Entrance fee to museum